ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 * New Feature: Service schema type add to the schema type list
 * New Feature: Comments Markup, The comments on post will also appear in schema markup
-* New Feature: Comments Markup, The comments on post will also appear in schema markup
+* New Feature: WP SEO Structured Data Schema migration tool
 * New Feature: Compatibility with kk Star Ratings plugin, Now the ratings will be indexed in google search and results will be appearing in the form of a rich snippet
 * Bug Fixed: Some of the missing fields added in NewsArticle schema type markup( articleSection, articleBody, wordCount & timeRequired ).